nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 ### Date banner ###

-A date banner **MUST NOT** be returned for sections which do not support time frames.
-For sections which support time frames, the following date banners **MUST** be returned as applicable.
+A date banner **MUST NOT** be returned for sections which do not support a date filter.
+See individual HTML views for section date filters supported.
+For sections which support date filters, the following date banners **MUST** be returned as applicable.

 #### Applied date ranges ####

-Provider systems **MUST** return the date range applied to a section's data, where applicable, beneath the section/subsection header.
+Provider systems **MUST** return the consumer date range applied to a section's data, where applicable, beneath the section/subsection header.

 If consumer start date and end date applied: